MaybeMarq/File-Converter/README.md

 - docx2pdf
 - pillow-heif

+For required library installation instructions, refer to the documentation file.

 ## Features
 - Can convert most images into a JPEG image
 - Can convert a Word document (.docx) into a PDF

 ## User Privacy
 No data regarding content of files, type of files, or current user is collected or shared with anyone.

+## Contribute
+To contribute, refer to the documentation file.